cds-snc/platform-forms-client/utils/test-setup/README.md

 authjsCookie: Retrieve from Chrome inspector (Network tab) on a valid authenticated request sent to our Next.js server.

 serverActionIdentifiers: Find server action identifiers in Chrome inspector (Sources tab) using the search bar.

+vaultFileStorageS3BucketName: Find the bucket name using the AWS console (against the environment that you are looking to use).

 templates: Provide a list of JSON-formatted form templates.
 The tool picks a random template for each new form.